Prienai: Prussia, Napoleon and the Russian Empire

 Following the third partition of the Polish–Lithuanian Commonwealth in 1795, Prienai was invaded and occupied by Prussia.
 Prussia ruled there during the years 1795-1807 and made Prienai part of New East Prussia.
 At the end of the eighteenth century, Prienai underwent rapid economic growth.
-During that time a glass factory and a paper mill, one of the largest in Lithuania, were established near the town.
-The paper mill produced extraordinary high quality white, coloured and wrapping paper, which was often exported to cities as distant as Warsaw and Saint Petersburg.
+During that time, a glass factory and a paper mill, one of the largest in Lithuania, were established near the town.
+The paper mill produced extraordinary high quality white, coloured, and wrapping paper, which was often exported to cities as distant as Warsaw and Saint Petersburg.

-After Napoleon defeated Prussia, Prussian occupied Lithuanian territories were transferred to the newly established Duchy of Warsaw.
-During the years 1807–1813, Prienai belonged to the Duchy of Warsaw.
-The Napoleonic code was then introduced in this region, which abolished serfdom and guaranteed equality before the law.
+After Napoleon defeated Prussia, in 1807, Prussian-occupied Lithuanian territories were transferred to the newly established Polish Duchy of Warsaw.
+The Napoleonic Code was then introduced in this region, which abolished serfdom and guaranteed equality before the law.

-Following the demise of Napoleon in 1815 and the Congress of Vienna, Prienai together with its surroundings, were annexed by the Russian Empire.
+Following the demise of Napoleon in 1815, and the Congress of Vienna, Prienai together with its surroundings, were annexed by the Russian Empire.

 The town dwellers of Prienai, together with the inhabitants of neighbouring towns and villages, actively participated in the November Uprising of 1830-1831 and the January Uprising of 1863–1864, both of which sought to liberate Lithuanians from the Russian yoke.

 Republic of Lithuania

 Following Lithuania's restoration of independence in 1918, Prienai became the center of the county and witnessed unprecedented expansion.
-By 1937 Prienai had a population of around 4,200, there were 4 banks, 2 pharmacies, 121 shops, 5 mills, a number of sawmills and countless workshops in the city.
-At that time the mayor of the city was Julius Greimas, the father of the world renowned Lithuanian-French literary scientist and semiotician Algirdas Julien Greimas.
+By 1937, Prienai had a population of around 4,200; there were 4 banks, 2 pharmacies, 121 shops, 5 mills, a number of sawmills and countless workshops in the city.
+At that time, the mayor of the city was Julius Greimas, the father of the world renowned Lithuanian-French literary scientist and semiotician Algirdas Julien Greimas.
 Yet despite the flurry of diverse economic activity, brewing was indisputably the most significant industry in Prienai.
-The Goldberg beer brewery was established back in 1868 and during the interwar period its facilities dominated the urban landscape of the city.
-According to local contemporaries, the brewery produced one of the finest beers in Lithuania and its products were regularly exported to Latvia, Poland and the Soviet Union.
-However, the brewery together with most of its buildings was completely destroyed by the German Luftwaffe during a bombing raid in June 1941.
+The Goldberg beer brewery was established back in 1868, and during the interwar period, its facilities dominated the urban landscape of the city.
+According to local contemporaries, the brewery produced one of the finest beers in Lithuania and its products were regularly exported to Latvia, Poland, and the Soviet Union.
+However, the brewery, together with most of its buildings, was completely destroyed by the German Luftwaffe during a bombing raid in June 1941.